apache/nifi-site/src/pages/markdown/quickstart.md

 With the default settings you can point a web browser at `http://localhost:8080/nifi/`

 Logging is configured by default to log to `./logs/nifi-app.log`.
-The following log message should indicate the web ui is ready for use:
+The following log message should indicate the web UI is ready for use:

     2014-12-09 00:42:03,540 INFO [main] org.apache.nifi.web.server.JettyServer NiFi has started.
 The UI is available at the following URLs: